La-Trobe-University-Library/primo-views/README.md

 ### Detailed instructions
 1. Preparation
     1. Create your own GitHub account to access repositories
     2. Install GitHub Desktop

 2. Create your work-in-pogress branch:
     1. Create a new branch
     2. Clone a repository to your desktop: File > Clone Respository...
     3. Create a branch of the repository: Branch > New Branch...
     4. Give this new branch a descriptive name (e.g. Fixing_Talis_Integration or Updating_Embedded_Video)

 3. Make all your changes there.
     1. Upload to Primo.
 Test them.
     2. When they work...

 4. Save your changes
     1. Save and commit any changes to your local branch: Changes side tab > Commit to <branchname>
     2. Push your local commits to the remote repository: Push origin
     3. Publish your current branch to GitHub.

-Merge your changes into the
+5. Merge your changes into the original branch
     1. Create a pull request
     2. Invite reviewers
     3. Address their review comments
     4. Merge your pull request

-Delete your branch from both GitHub and your local machine
+6. Delete your branch from both GitHub and your local machine

 ## Misc